lxlxlo/composite-devel/data/doc/README.DOCUMENTATION.txt

 easy to install on Linux, being a part of the core toolchains for KDE, Gnome, Debian, etc.  However, these tools are not as easy to set up on non-Linux platforms.
-Furthermore, it is undesireable to add these to the list of build dependencies for Hydrogen.
+Furthermore, it is undesireable to add these to the list of build dependencies for Composite.

 The po2xml and xml2pot tools are part of the 'poxml' package.
 This is a part of the KDE SDK.
 However, the KDE3 version of poxml does not